 The Substratum Phenomena in Ethnogenetic Processes

 The found by the graphic-analytical method ethno-produsing areas, where at different times distinct dialects were formed from a paternal language, which later developed into independent languages, help to restore the superposition process.
-The ethno-producing areas are located in several places on the earth's surface, but the substrate phenomena are very well displayed in the Middle Dnieper basin, which were repeatedly populated by people of different linguistic affiliation.
+The ethno-producing areas are located in several places on the earth's surface, but the substrate phenomena are very well displayed in the Middle Dnieper basin.
+They were repeatedly populated by people of different linguistic affiliations.
 The study was conducted just here (see the map below).

 Map of Ethno-producing areas in Eastern Europe illustrating alternation of substratum influences.